 Get to know our newly established industry-led steering committee.
 This group will provide governance over the Diversity Agenda and our strategic direction.
 They are an incredible rōpū, complementing each other by bringing their own unique perspectives.
 Learn about each committee member, why they’re excited to be part of this mahi, and what they’ll each bring to the table.

-I’m the CEO of BVT Engineering.
-Over the past three years, I’ve led the organisation, setting the direction and significantly increasing BVT’s growth in the New Zealand and Australian interior seismic engineering market.
+Over the past three years as CEO at BVT, I’ve led the organisation, setting the direction and significantly increasing BVT’s growth in the New Zealand and Australian interior seismic engineering market.
 My leadership skills and ability to adapt to changing market landscapes have been recognised across the professional services eco-system, actively championing disruption, diversity and inclusion.

 I’m passionate about the importance of diversity and inclusion in all aspects of life, and in particular, the rights of women.
 My purpose in life is to make sure my work enables women and girls to participate to the best of their abilities – economically, socially and environmentally.